 1. Thessaloniki Promenade

-The Thessaloniki promenade is where a lot of the action takes place.
-Here you'll find couples taking in the sunset, street performers playing a wide variety of music, and tourists lounging by the seaside.
-Its important you walk well past the White Tower in order to get away from some of the hustle and bustle to see the quieter, more local side of the area.
+The Thessaloniki promenade is the center of tourism in the city.
+Here you'll find couples taking in the sunset, street performers practicing their craft, and tourists lounging by the seaside.
+It's important you walk well past the White Tower in order to get away from some of the hustle and bustle to see the quieter, more local side of the area.

 You should note the all the restaurants along this street are designed for tourists and while the food is good and the view amazing, you will be paying a premium for that.
 Not necessarily the worst place to grab dinner but don't expect a local experience.

 Address: Thessaloniki 546 21, Greece

 I'm a huge proponent of going straight to a history museum because it provides insight into how the people and city operate.
 It puts things you experience on your trip into context and makes them more meaningful.
 Since Thessaloniki played such an important role in the Byzantine empire, there's no better place to start than the museum of Byzantine culture.

 The artifacts and history here got back thousands of years and give detailed accounts of the city's rise to prominence.
 I will admit that some of the translations are a bit stale but overall I think it's a good stop to learn about the the place you're visiting.